-Parts produced through extrusion can have typical wall thicknesses ranging from less than 0.01 inches up to 3.00 inches and have a wide range of elastomeric properties, with most having a durometer in the range of 30 to 80 Type A.
+Parts produced through extrusion can have typical wall thicknesses ranging from less than 0.005 up to 0.250 and have a wide range of elastomeric properties, with most having a durometer in the range of 30 to 80 Type A.

-Before extruding, HCRs need to be processed with a two-roll mill to soften the material, blend two parts together or add pigments or fillers.
-Even if a manufacturer is using a one-part, pre-catalyzed peroxide cure system, milling is still recommended for softening to aid in the consistency of processing the material, whether for extruding or molding.
+Before extruding, HCRs need to be processed with a two-roll mill to soften the material, blend two parts together or add pigments or fillers (Fig. 2).
+Even if a manufacturer is using a one-part, precatalyzed peroxide cure system, milling is still recommended for softening to aid in the consistency of processing the material, whether for extruding or molding.
 This processing step, as well as extrusion itself, can generate heat; if too much heat is generated, the material can begin to cure, so it is recommended for equipment to be cooled to prevent curing.

-Extrusion is a steady-state process designed to continually produce a high volume of finished parts with controllable dimensions and properties (Fig. 2).
+Extrusion is a steady-state process designed to continually produce a high volume of finished parts with controllable dimensions and properties (Fig. 3).
 Many extrusion systems use a screw mechanism to force the HCR through the die since this provides a constant material feed, which manufacturers can use to ensure uniform extrusion and control factors like wall thickness.

-FIGURE 2: Diagram of typical extrusion system.
+FIGURE 2: Diagram of two-roll milling system.

-FIGURE 3: Diagram of compression molding system.
+FIGURE 3: Diagram of typical extrusion molding system.